Steve Gill: Political career

 The Steve Gill Show ended in 2013.
-Gill returned to the air in 2018 on WETR Knoxville with a 30 minute show, The Gill Report.
+Gill returned to the air in 2018 on WETR Knoxville with a 30-minute show, The Gill Report.

-Gill is the owner of The Tennessee Star, a conservative news website covering the state.
+Gill was the owner of The Tennessee Star, a conservative news website covering the state.
 The Tennessee Star is part of The Star News Digital Media network which includes: The Ohio Star, The Minnesota Sun, The Michigan Star, and Battleground State News.
 The use of "Sun" in Minnesota may be to avoid confusion and legal problems with the Star Tribune, the largest paper in the state.

-Thus, Gill's Tennessee child support and legal troubles were quickly shared in the battle-ground states by CityPages.com under the headline Minnesota Sun editor Steve Gill jailed for blowing off $170K in child support.
+On August 25, 2019, Gill was arrested and jailed for contempt of court when he failed to appear at a civil hearing regarding $170,000 in unpaid child support.
+Following this arrest, he resigned as the Tennessee Star's political editor and from its Board of Directors on August 26, 2019.
+His resignation announcement has since been removed from the Star's website.

 He interviewed many Washington figures on his shows, including Vice President Dick Cheney and Secretary of Defense Donald Rumsfeld.
 Other guests have included former Presidents Bill Clinton and Jimmy Carter, former Secretaries of State Henry Kissinger and Condoleezza Rice, numerous Senators, Members of Congress, Governors and Cabinet officials.
 Actors and entertainers like Charlie Daniels, John Rich, Trace Adkins, Brad Paisley, Lou Diamond Phillips, Kyle Chandler, Teri Hatcher, Janine Turner, Fred Thompson, Gene Simmons, and Gene Hackman had also made appearances on the show.

 His book about the potential presidential campaign of Fred Thompson, The Fred Factor: How Fred Thompson May Change the Face of the '08 Election, (ISBN 0976873710) was released on May 25, 2007.

 In 2000 and 2001 Gill was instrumental in leading an effective protest against a state income tax.
 At his urging, anti-tax protesters deluged legislators with phone calls and e-mails, and circled the state capitol building in cars and trucks, continually honking their horns.
 Americans for Tax Reform recognized Gill with a "Hero of the Taxpayers" award for these actions.
 However, there also was criticism for the tactics used, which resulted in broken windows and other damage at the capitol, requiring state police to barricade and patrol the capitol to protect legislators, and led to several legislators being taken from the capitol building by ambulance to be hospitalized for cardiac problems.